 The HiFiMan Arya Stealth Magnet Version are version three (also known as Arya V3) of the HiFiMan Arya, high-end planar magnetic headphones intended for audiophiles.
 This updated model differs from its predecessors due to its namesake stealth magnet design, which the manufacturer advertises improves their sound quality by reducing distortion and increasing transparency.
 However, their overall design hasn't changed, so they have the same look and feel as their predecessors.

-The HiFiMan Arya V3 are great for neutral sound.
-They have a neutral sound profile that delivers natural-sounding vocals and instruments with adequate warmth.
-You won't get as much thumpy low-bass from these over-ears as their closed-back counterparts, though some users will still prefer this recessed bass response.
+The HiFiMan Arya V3 are excellent for neutral sound.
+They have a balanced sound profile that delivers natural-sounding vocals and instruments with clarity.
+You won't get as much thumpy low-bass from these over-ears as their closed-back counterparts, though for open-backs they supply a considerable amount of low-end.
 The headphones deliver audio consistently, too, so you'll receive consistent bass and treble each time you use them.

 The HiFiMan Arya V3 aren't intended for commuting and travel.
 They're big, bulky, and have an open-back design, so they don't block out any of the low rumble of bus and plane engines.
 They also leak audio, which people around you can hear.
 They don't come with a case either, which can make it easier to damage the headphones when you're on the go.
 On the upside, they're comfortable and well-built.